Bengal Pro T20 League: Background

 In 2024, the Bengal Pro T20 League was launched.
 The West Bengal franchise playing Indian Premier League (IPL), the league was aimed to make up for the absence of high-profile matches in Kolkata in the year and to expose talented players from districts.
 It was conceived by former BCCI president and then CAB president Sourav Ganguly.

 Administration

 The Cricket Association of Bengal (CAB) founded the league in 2024.
 The league is affiliated to the Board of Cricket Control in India (BCCI).

 Tournament structure

-In total there are 34 matches in the league stage of the tournament for each men and women.
+In total, there are 34 matches in the league stage of the tournament for both men and women.
 The four teams that finish top of the league progress to the semi-finals.
-The winners progress into the final.
+The winners progress to the final.

 Teams

 There are eight franchises competing in the league.
 The franchises are named after a city it is representing in the state.
-Each team can have a maximum of 17 players that includes two outstation players.
+Each team can have a maximum of 17 players, including two outstation players.